NeverBeLazyG/bash-ai-plus/README.md

 # Bash AI

 ## Bash AI Plus _(baip)_ is an advanced Bash shell script functioning as an AI-powered terminal assistant, with Prompt HISTORY functionality.
-The history function is what it makes it different to the Original script by Hezkore/bash-ai.
 Just press arrow keys to view your Prompt history like you would use in in a normal CLI.